Child and adolescent mental health services

 What help is available from CAMHS?

-Often the most important help that CAMHS offer is to talk with and listen to young people and their families.
-While each case is different, some of the following approaches may be recommended:
+Often the most important help that CAMHS offer is to talk with and listen to you.
+The health professional will listen and ask questions to understand what’s going on for you.
+We’re all different and so the support CAMHS offers each of us will be different, but some of the following approaches may be recommended:

 - individual work